The-Judge/docker_confluence/README.md

     docker run -p 8080:8090 -d derjudge/confluence

 **Notice**: This is true for all versions, instead of `3.5.*`.
-Use the following for these instead (replace `3.5.17` with the version you want to start):
+Use the following for these instead (replace `3.5.17` with the version you want to start; mind the changed container port):

     docker run -p 8080:8080 -d derjudge/confluence:3.5.17